Waist to Height Ratio Calculator

 This calculator helps you assess your waist to height ratio using the ratio between waist circumference and height.

 This calculator helps you assess your waist to height ratio using the ratio between waist circumference and height.
 Waist to height ratio is used to understand the distribution of body fat and assess health risks.
 A high waist to height ratio can be associated with visceral fat accumulation and can cause health problems such as heart disease, type 2 diabetes.
+Use our Waist to Height Ratio Calculator for this assessment.

-When using the online waist to height ratio calculator: you can calculate by entering your gender, waist circumference and height.
+When using the online Waist to Height Ratio Calculator: you can calculate by entering your gender, waist circumference and height.

 Gender